Consultations by Appointment Only

 • Mutual Incapacitation (Complex Cases) – If both parties were equally incapacitated and neither had the ability to consent, the prosecution may struggle to establish clear culpability.
 However, this is a complex legal issue that requires careful case analysis by an experienced sexual assault defense attorney.

-Contact our Camden sexual assault defense lawyers
+Contact our Camden sexual assault defense Attorneys for Help Today

 Facing a sexual assault charge in Camden, Maine is an overwhelming and high-stakes legal battle.
 The criminal justice system is adversarial by nature, with the prosecution aggressively seeking convictions while the defense fights to protect the rights and future of the accused.
 Without an experienced attorney, you risk severe penalties, including prison time, lifetime sex offender registration, and irreversible damage to your reputation.

-Maine’s criminal laws, rules of evidence, and court procedures are complex, and even a small legal misstep—such as missing a filing deadline or failing to respond to a motion—can have devastating consequences.
+Maine’s criminal laws, rules of evidence, and court procedures are complex, and even a small legal misstep, such as missing a filing deadline or failing to respond to a motion, can have devastating consequences.
 This is not a battle you should fight alone.

 At The Maine Criminal Defense Group, we understand the nuances of sexual assault defense and are committed to building a strong case on your behalf.
 If you have been accused of any form of sexual assault in Camden or anywhere in Maine, don’t wait to get legal help.
 Call our office today or fill out our online contact form to schedule a confidential case consultation.
 The sooner you act, the better we can protect your rights and your future.

-Call 207-571-8146 or contact us online to schedule a consult with one of our highly skilled criminal defense & OUI lawyers, serving Southern Maine, today.
+Call 207-571-8146 or contact us online to schedule a consult with one of our highly skilled OUI/DUI & criminal defense attorneys, serving Maine, today.

-Blog Articles
+Related Articles

-About William Bly:
+About William Bly

-Legal Expertise You Can Trust
+Legal Expertise in Maine You Can Trust

 REQUEST A CONSULTATION